Love in Perth: Production

-Love in Perth was produced by MD Entertainment, as represented by Dhamoo and Manoj Punjabi.
+Love in Perth was produced by MD Pictures, as represented by Dhamoo and Manoj Punjabi.
 After the script was refused several times by directors who said that it was too difficult.
 Eventually, after script changes Findo Purwono HW agreed to direct.

 Gita Gutawa, a teenage singer, was cast in the leading role of Lola.
 Gutawa, who had previously voiced a character in Meraih Mimpi (Chasing Dreams, an Indonesian remake of Sing to the Dawn), said that the character fit her well.
 However, she noted that it was a challenge, saying that she had to practice extensively in front of a mirror for a scene in which she had to cry.
 It was her first feature film role.
 The leading male role of Dhani went to Derby Romero, who had previously starred in Petualangan Sherina (Sherina's Adventure) as a child and was well known as a singer.
 Gutawa, Romero, and fellow cast member Sihombing provided songs for the soundtrack.

 Love in Perth was shot mainly in Perth.